risk-first/website/Operational-Risk.md

 ### Scanning The Operational Context

-There are plenty of [Hidden Risks](Glossary#hidden-risk) within the environment the operation exists within, and these change all the time in response to economic, legal or political change.
-In order to manage a risk, you have to uncover it, so part of [Operations Management](#Operations-Management) is to look for trouble:
+There are plenty of [Hidden Risks](Glossary#hidden-risk) within the operation's environment.
+These change all the time in response to economic, legal or political change.
+In order to manage a risk, you have to uncover it, so part of [Operations Management](#Operations-Management) is to look for trouble.

 - **Environmental Scanning** is all about trying to determine which changes in the environment are going to impact your operation.
-Here, we are trying to determine the level of [Dependency Risk](Dependency-Risk) we face for external dependencies, such as suppliers, customers, markets and regulation.
-Tools like [PEST](https://en.wikipedia.org/wiki/PEST_analysis) are relevant here, as is
+Here we are trying to determine the level of [Dependency Risk](Dependency-Risk) we face for external dependencies, such as suppliers, customers, markets and regulation.
+Tools like [PEST](https://en.wikipedia.org/wiki/PEST_analysis) are relevant, as is
-- **[Penetration Testing](https://en.wikipedia.org/wiki/Penetration_test)** is looking for security weaknesses within the operation.
+- **[Penetration Testing](https://en.wikipedia.org/wiki/Penetration_test)**: looking for security weaknesses within the operation.
 See [OWASP](https://en.wikipedia.org/wiki/OWASP) for examples.
-- **[Vulnerability Management](https://en.wikipedia.org/wiki/Vulnerability_management)** is keeping up-to-date with vulnerabilities in [Software Dependencies](Software-Dependency-Risk).
+- **[Vulnerability Management](https://en.wikipedia.org/wiki/Vulnerability_management)** is about keeping up-to-date with vulnerabilities in [Software Dependencies](Software-Dependency-Risk).

 ## Planning